Why Flax Is A ‘Miracle Food’ You Should Be Eating

 Like all seeds, flaxseed preserves itself with natural enzyme inhibitors called phytates to prevent digestion and thus absorption within the body.
-Also known as phytic acid, it binds with minerals like calcium, magnesium, zinc, iron and copper and prevents absorption.
-You can eat them all you want, but there won’t be much benefit.
+Also known as phytic acid, it binds with minerals like calcium, magnesium, zinc, iron, and copper and prevents absorption.
+You can eat them all you want, but there won’t be many benefits.
 People try to get around this problem by grinding the seeds or extracting the oil to make minerals like manganese, magnesium, and thiamine more bioavailable (but, unfortunately, also more prone to rancidity).

 Sprouting, however, sends signals to the seed that it’s time to turn the digestion inhibitors off so it can germinate, awakening dormant nutrients and transforming the seed into a living superfood.

 Sprouting biologically activates the seed, doubling the fiber and increasing the vitamins and minerals by 200–800 percent!
 The EFAs stabilize, and all that stored energy in the seed is unlocked and ready for use.

 There’s just one issue: flax is one of the most notoriously difficult seeds to get good results with, for the home sprouter.
 Remember I talked about how mucilaginous fiber gets gooey in water?
 It’s a mess to work with.

 That’s why we offer our raw, organic GreenSmoothieGirl Sprouted Ground Flax.

 It’s been sprouted, gently dried at very cool temperatures (below 100 degrees to avoid killing enzymes), and ground to make it easy to use.